 Background to the Marsden Fund

-An overview of the history, purpose and processes of the Fund
+An overview of the history, purpose and processes of the Marsden Fund

 The Marsden Fund was established by the government in 1994 to fund excellent fundamental research.
 It is a contestable fund administered by the Royal Society Te Apārangi on behalf of the Marsden Fund Council.
-It operates under the Terms of Reference issued by the Minister of Research, Science and Innovation.
+It operates under the Terms of Reference issued by the Minister of Science, Innovation and Technology.

-A Marsden Fund Council of nine eminent researchers, chaired by Professor Gill Dobbie, is appointed by the Minister of Research, Science and Innovation to make recommendations for funding.
-Selection criteria focus on the research merit of the proposal, the potential of the researchers to contribute to the advancement of knowledge, and the enhancement of research skills in New Zealand, especially those of emerging researchers.
+A Marsden Fund Council of nine eminent researchers, chaired by Professor Gill Dobbie, is appointed by the Minister of Science, Innovation and Technology to make recommendations for funding.
+Selection criteria focus on the research merit of the proposal, the potential of the researchers to contribute to the advancement of knowledge, the enhancement of research skills in New Zealand (especially those of emerging researchers), and the potential for economic, environmental or health benefits for New Zealand.
 Eight panels have been established to help the Marsden Fund Council assess proposals.
 These are:

 - Biomedical Sciences